Shabnam Ferdousi: Education and career

 Ferdousi graduated from the University of Dhaka.
 She entered in audio-visual world as a model in TV commercials back in 1995 with Asiatic MCL, one of the largest advertising agencies of Bangladesh.
 In 1996, she joined Zahir Raihan Film Society.
 She is the member of Bangladesh Short Film Forum since 1999 and organized a national film fest in her hometown Tangail in 2000.
 During the same year, she participated in the first documentary film making course in Bangladesh organized by Steps Towards Development and started her career as a documentary film maker.
 In 2004, she started documentary film movement as the convener of Bangladesh Documentary Council and arranged four national film festivals, seminars, film making workshops nationally and internationally.
 She is one of the major activists and film makers in New Wave Documentary Film movement in Bangladesh.
 Her major contribution is producing documentary films in television for the first time in Bangladesh with young film makers.

-The endeavor in her film is microscopic.
-She loves to see things and explain everything from micro to macro level.
-She explored her films from human rights to fine arts in every single detail.